FBI: DNA recovered from glove found near Guthrie home that appears to match glove worn by suspect

-The glove, found in a field near the side of a road, was sent off for DNA testing.
+The glove, discovered in a field beside a road, was sent for DNA testing.
 The FBI said in a statement that it received preliminary results Saturday and was awaiting official confirmation.
+The development comes as law enforcement gathers more potential evidence as the search for Guthrie’s mother heads into its third week.
+Authorities had previously said they had not identified a suspect.

 Nancy Guthrie, 84, was last seen at her Arizona home on Jan.
 31 and was reported missing the following day.
 Authorities say her blood was found on the front porch.
 Purported ransom notes were sent to news outlets, but two deadlines for paying have passed.